Return of the Ancients

 Fortress structure (0.5 confirmed)

 • Arbiter of Ash and the Burning Monolith have been moved into the Fortress.
-Quest versions of the Crisis fragments are in two Enigma chambers inside the Fortress.
+Quest versions of the Crisis Fragments are the two Enigma Chambers above.

 • 40+ Ancient Modifiers can appear on any map outside the Fortress; many Fortress maps have Ancient Modifiers built in.